On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

-We call a \emph{bicolored vertex }of the diagram a vertex which connects at least a stroke of $z$-color with at least a stroke of $w$-color.
-The number of edges from a bicolored vertex is at least 1 and at most $N-1$.
-The number of strokes from a bicolored vertex is at least 2 and at most $2N-2$.
-Given a diagram, we define $C$ as the maximal number of strokes from a bicolored vertex.
+We call a \emph{two-colored vertex} of the diagram a vertex which connects at least a stroke of $z$-color with at least a stroke of $w$-color.
+The number of strokes from a two-colored vertex is at least 2 and at most 8.
+Given a diagram, we define $C$ as \emph{the maximal number of strokes from a two-colored vertex}.
 We use this number to classify all possible diagrams.

 Recall that the $z$-diagram indicates the maximal terms among a finite set of terms.
 It is nonempty.
 If there is a circle, there is an edge of the same color emanating from it.
 So there is at least a $z$-stroke, and similarly, at least a $w$-stroke.